AnthonyProjects/Hadoop-Java-Project/README.md

 Description:

-* The Purpose of this assignment is to apply the Hadoop knowledge that we learned to a data set, and peform various calculations based on the framework of our choosing.
-The data set that i have chosen is, house prices.
+* The Purpose of this assignment is to apply the Hadoop knowledge that we learned to a data set of our chosing.
+We will then peform various calculations on one of the frameworks learned in class: Hive, Pig, and Spark.
+The data set that i have chosen for this project is, house prices, and the framework i have chosen is spark.
 A series of graphs and metrics will be displayed to show the aggregate data.

 Framework: